joedefen/grub-pal/README.md

 - **Debug output**: GRUB_ENABLE_BLSCFG, GRUB_DEBUG
 - **Early initrd**: GRUB_EARLY_INITRD_LINUX*

-If so, add these manually to /etc/default/grub - grub-wiz will recognize and preserve them (but with limited validation and no cross-checks).
+If so, add these manually to `/etc/default/grub`; then, `grub-wiz` will recognize and preserve them (but with limited validation and no cross-checks).

 #### Custom Parameter Configuration (Advanced)